-As well as the original demands and needs, the presentation should include a suitability statement that explains how the recommendation addresses the client's demands and needs and the reason/s behind the recommendation.
-The overall aim when presenting terms to the client should be to provide enough information for them to make an informed choice about what, and if, to purchase.
+As well as the original demands and needs, the presentation should include a suitability statement that explains how the recommendation addresses TB Ltd's demands and needs and the reason/s behind the recommendation.
+The overall aim when presenting terms to TB Ltd should be to provide enough information for them to make an informed choice about what, and if, to purchase.

-In contrast the client, if they have been sold a product on a non-advised basis, then can be offered one option without analysis of what is offered within the market.
-Even in this form of selling, I would still need to demonstrate to the client what was and was not covered by the policy but this information would be more generic.
+In contrast TB Ltd, if they have been sold a product on a non-advised basis, then can be offered one option without analysis of what is offered within the market.
+Even in this form of selling, I would still need to demonstrate to TB Ltd what was and was not covered by the policy but this information would be more generic.

-XYZ plc, an insurance broker, subscribes to the information services provided by a number of rating agencies.
+XYZ plc, a UK insurance broker, subscribes to the information services provided by various rating agencies.
 KB plc, an insurer with which XYZ trades, has just been downgraded by all the rating agencies due to a number of issues, which include:

-- issues over some of their long-term reserving; and - levels of reinsurance. - (a) Explain the importance to XYZ plc of insurers' financial security when selecting the insurers with whom they place business.
-(8) - (b) Describe two actions that XYZ plc might take, relating to KB plc, regarding the downgrade.(6) - (c) Describe two actions that XYZ plc might take, relating to the clients whose risks are currently placed with KB plc, regarding the downgrade.
+- Long-term reserving; - Inadequate levels of reinsurance. - (a) Explain the importance to XYZ plc of insurers' financial security when selecting the insurers with whom they place business.
+(8) - (b) Describe two significant actions that XYZ plc might take, relating to KB plc, regarding the downgrade.
+(6) - (c) Describe two significant actions that XYZ plc might take, relating to the clients whose risks are currently placed with KB plc, regarding the downgrade.
 (6)